tauri-apps/wry/README.md

 }
 ```

-There are also more samples under `examples`, you can enter commands like following to try them:
+There are also more samples under `examples`, you can enter commands like the following to try them:

 ```
 cargo run --example multi_window